null-machine/limbus-company-roll-analyzer/index.md

 ## Writeups

 This section is geared towards advanced players.
 New players will still be able to use the rankings as a reroll or banner guide, and will gain appreciation for high-tier units as experience with the game increases.

 The coloured lines represent a sinner's chance to beat a power at varying sanity levels.
-The y-axis represents chance of winning the clash, and the x-axis represents the power of the opposing skill.
+The y-axis represents chance of winning the clash, and the x-axis represents the power of the opposing skill. `clash` is an integral of the skill winrates. `damage` is the sum of a roll's values.j `ceil` is the theoretical max clash of a skill.

-"agg" → aggregate, or clash power.
-This accounts for offense and possible coin destructions on the ally skill.
-"dmg" → raw damage, or the sum of all coins landing.
-The @ refers to offense level.

 It is impractical to take into account every aspect of every identity for every version of the game.
 Emphasis will not be placed on skill colours— there's no telling what future EGOs hold in store.
 Furthermore, Refraction Railway 1 has proven that simply taking strong individual identities will outperform a team that goes out of its way to align colours for EGO spam or resonance.
 Having rare damage types in the current state of the game will not serve as as a ranking factor for similar reasons.
 Additionally, EGOs will kept in mind when determining rankings, but only mentioned if they are borderline intertwined with an identity's playstyle (e.g. G Gregor with Legerdemain or SS Heathcliff with AEDD).
 Micromanaging every single synergy is not practical, so determining how much a sinner's relevance is impacted by the existence of a specific strategy falls to the reader.

+Writeups will only be available for S tier and A tier units.
+Other units are generally unremarkable and do not have much nuance outside of what the average player can figure out by reading their pages and looking at their roll numbers.
+(The same could honestly be said of several high tier units, but high tiers tend to be scrutinized, so justification will be provided anyways.)

-For the sake of transparency, let it be known that the author is biased towards G Gregor, N Sinclair, L Faust and W Don, and biased against R Heathcliff, N Rodion and LCCB Ishmael.
+For the sake of transparency, let it be known that the author is biased towards G Gregor, L Faust and W Don, and biased against R Heathcliff and LCCB Ishmael.
 Everything is still kept as objective as possible.

 ---